fujaba/fulibFx/README.md

 ```

 Unlike with controllers, it is not possible to pass static information in the form of paramters to nodes, as there is no
 way of accessing them in the code.
-However, dynamic
+However, dynamic information in the form of an `BiConsumer` can be used just like with
-information in the form of an `Initializer` can be used just like with controllers.
+controllers.

 ```java
 For.node(container, items, new Button(), (button, item) -> {